kevbaldwyn/sentry-auth/README.md

 Then `composer update`

 ## Configuration
-The package users a couple of config options to bind the User and Group Models becuase it uses another of my packages "Avid" for extra model functionality.
-You can use Sentry Auth without this if you like by changing the Model Config:
+The package users a couple of config options to bind the User and Group Models.

 sentry-auth/src/config/sentry.php